top of page

 Along with photographic storytelling, I began to host wild horse retreats and trips to other wild horse areas in the world.
 When we see mankind’s treatment of wild horses, and how it differs depending on geographic location, we can better understand and help shape a future where wild horses are protected and respected.

-In the American west, thousands of mustangs have been rounded up by helicopters and removed by the U.S. government, in deference to the demands of public lands ranchers.
-The system is broken and the government is resistant to working for meaningful change.
+In the American West, thousands of mustangs have been rounded up by helicopters and removed by the U.S. government, in deference to the demands of public lands ranchers.
+The system is broken, and the government is resistant to working for meaningful change.

 The wild horses of Canada’s remote Sable Island are 100 percent protected, living wild and free with zero interference from mankind.
 We have much to learn regarding mankind’s complex relationships with wild horses.